 More than two-thirds of people using our online platform reported that reading our digital ‘idea space’ had inspired them for their future work, according to a sociological evaluation.
 75 per cent of them got to know new organisations working on similar issues and 65 per cent found out about new initiatives in their neighbourhoods.
 This is how we connect and inspire people and ideas that can change Europe.
 You can still get inspired by this incredible force of ideas.

 For us, supporting a project means far more than funding it with up to €50,000.
 We mentor all winners on their way to implementing their idea.
 To furnish them with tools, we host workshops on topics ranging from measuring impact to communication.
-Since 2014 we invited project makers to seven network gatherings in Athens, Berlin, Budapest, Oberhausen, Rome and Warsaw.
+Since 2014 we invited project makers to eight network gatherings in Athens, Berlin, Budapest, Kyiv, Oberhausen, Rome and Warsaw.
 This is what winners say about working with us:

 “To be honest: I left the first network meeting with fireworks in my head.
 It was great, they did incredible work.”